usctrumpet/Django-apm/README.txt

 This library prints an MD5 hash of the response output.
 The MD5 hash is calculated via a function in a shared c library.
 The library is called "md5_back.so" and is included in this distribution.
 The file can exist anywhere in the file system but its location should be specified in the middleware file "miniapm.py".

 The shared c library code is included in a file called md5.c and is compiled for Windows using the following command: gcc -fPIC -shared -o md5_back.so md5.
+The binary included in this distribution has been compiled for Windows.
 This library has been tested with Python 2.7 and Python 3.6.

 Required files for this library: